Research Foci

 Contributions to Journals and Edited Volumes

-5. „'Unknown Orchards' and 'Fruits Forbidden': Practices of Abortion in the Nineteenth Century and Beyond“.
+17. Henke, Jennifer S. "'Fruits which that unknown orchard bore': Practices of Abortion in the Nineteenth Century“.
 Victorian Reproductions.
 Special Issue.
 Journal for the Study of British Cultures (2/24).
 Hrsg.
 Sarah Wegener and Wolfgang Funk.
-Heidelberg: Winter, [2024]. (invited) [submitted]
+Heidelberg: Winter, 2024.
+219-236. (invited, peer-reviewed

-6. Henke, Jennifer S. „Zur Geschichte der Geburtsmedizin: Ein Exkurs."
+16. Henke, Jennifer S. „Zur Geschichte der Geburtsmedizin: Ein Exkurs."
 Chirurgie und Schwangerschaft.
 Hrsg.
 Beate Rau, Costanza Chiapponi, Doreen Richard, Ute Seeland und Rebecca Sänger.
-Heidelberg: Springer, 2023. (invited) [submitted]
+Heidelberg: Springer, 2023. (invited, submitted)

-7. Henke, Jennifer S. „Shakesqu(e)er intersektional: Vom Film zur Webserie“.
+15. Henke, Jennifer S. „Shakesqu(e)er intersektional: Vom Film zur Webserie“.
 Fachzeitschrift Schultheater.
 Hrsg.
 Christoph Lutz-Scheurle, Sabine Kündiger und Max Weig.
 Sonderausgabe 54: Shakespeare Querdenken.
 Hannover: Friedrich Verlag, 2023.
-38-41.
+38-41. (invited)

-8. Henke, Jennifer S. „Contesting Spaces of Knowledge: Reproduction, Medicine and Literature”.
+14. Henke, Jennifer S. „Contesting Spaces of Knowledge: Reproduction, Medicine and Literature”.
 Contradiction Studies: Exploring the Field.
 Eds.
 Kerstin Knopf, Gisela Febel and Martin Nonhoff.
 Heidelberg: Springer, 2023.
-233-257.
+233-257. (invited)

-10. Henke, Jennifer S. „Mary Wollstonecraft, Maria, or the Wrongs of Woman (1798)“.
+12. Henke, Jennifer S. "Mary Wollstonecraft, Maria, or the Wrongs of Woman (1798)“.
 Handbook of the British Novel in the Long Eighteenth Century.
 Eds.
 Katrin Berndt and Alessa Johns.
 Handbooks of English and American Studies.
 Eds.
 Martin Middeke.
 Gabriele Rippl and Hubert Zapf.
 Berlin: De Gruyter, 2022.
-449-466.
+449-466. (invited)

-12. Henke, Jennifer/Roxburgh, Natalie.
-“Introduction.”
+10. Henke, Jennifer/Roxburgh, Natalie.
+"Introduction."
 Situating Psychopharmacology in British Literature and Culture.
 Eds.
 Natalie Roxburgh and Jennifer S. Henke.
 Palgrave Studies in Literature, Science and Medicine.
 Eds.
 Sharon Ruston, Alice Jenkins and Catherine Belling.
 Basingstoke: Palgrave Macmillan, 2020.
+1-22. (peer-reviewed)

 Special Issues